pydantic/pydantic/docs/blog/pydantic-v2.md

-After much deliberation (and even giving a lightning talk at the python language submit about alternatives, see [here](https://discuss.python.org/t/better-fields-access-and-allowing-a-new-character-at-the-start-of-identifiers/14529)) I've decided to go with the simplest and clearest approach, the expense of a bit more typing:
+After much deliberation (and even giving a lightning talk at the python language submit about alternatives, see [here](https://discuss.python.org/t/better-fields-access-and-allowing-a-new-character-at-the-start-of-identifiers/14529)) I've decided to go with the simplest and clearest approach, at the expense of a bit more typing:

-All methods on models with start with `model_`, fields names will not be allowed to start with `"model"`, aliases can be used if required.
+All methods on models will start with `model_`, fields' names will not be allowed to start with `"model"` (aliases can be used if required).

 This will mean the following methods and attributes on a model: